diesimo-ai/self-driving-car-projects/p10-self-driving-car-motion-planner/readme.md

 ## Carla Installation & Environment Setup

 - [Modified Carla simulator](#) for this project which has some additional maps included.
-  - Please refer to this [guide](https://github.com/diesimo-ai/self-driving-car-projects/tree/main/resources/customized-carla-simulator) to download the installations setup
+  - Please refer to this [guide](https://github.com/diesimo-ai/self-driving-car-projects/tree/main/resources/customized-carla-simulator) document to download the installation setups

 - After downloading the carla simulator you need to setup your working environment as follow